OpenResty Edge™ Overview

 The User can submit static resources to be served by the Edge.
-The user can choose to serve these resources directly from the Edge machine memory, which is always the fastest way, or for large static resources which are too big to fit into RAM in a whole, can be stored on the local file system of each Gateway node.
+The user can choose to serve these resources directly from the Edge machine memory, which is always the fastest way, or for large static resources which are too big to fit into RAM as a whole, can be stored on the local file system of each Gateway node.

 Static gzip resources can also be supported at the same time.